 After dinner, she ran to the washroom while her husband waited on the first floor.
 Walked in before realizing she was still holding the bag with a bottle of wine she purchased earlier.

-KLR carefully hung the bag on the stall door hook.
+She carefully hung the bag on the stall door hook.
 Was doing her business when hearing plastic rustled from above.
-She looked up to see the bag pushed out from the door and in mid-air, institutionally she look down and braced for the crash.
+She looked up to see the bag pushed out from the door and in mid-air.
+Instincts kicked in and she look down bracing for the crash.

 It never happened.
 Opening her eyes, the bag was perfectly sitting on the floor by her feet.
-The wine bottle was fine.
+The wine bottle fully intact.

 “While at the Keg Mansion on a Friday evening, my husband and I encountered two different spirits.